Opinion | Letting Poland send fighter jets to Ukraine would heighten the risks of a wider war

 Ukraine’s success in slowing Russia’s invasion has resulted from two factors.
 First, the Ukrainian army has used its antitank weapons to pound the attackers.
 As Russian columns move down roads, Ukrainian soldiers fire at them with devastating accuracy.
 Second, the Ukrainians have been surprisingly successful in using air-defense weapons, not just the shoulder-fired Stingers, but larger systems they were able to shield from the Russians.
 They need more of both — tank and aircraft killers — from the West.

 The British official told Post journalists that “the best way of dealing with” Russia’s air power is antiaircraft weapons, and that Britain was planning to send more of its “Starstreak” high-velocity missiles.
-Like Stingers, they are shoulder-fired, but they are laser-guided and, according to experts, are harder to jam than the infrared-guided, //U.S.-made Stingers.
+Like Stingers, they are shoulder-fired, but they are laser-guided and, according to experts, are harder to jam than the infrared-guided, U.S.-made Stingers.

 As Western strategists deliberate responses to Putin’s aggression, they are caught between the historical analogies of the 20th century’s two world wars, which led to unspeakable suffering and the deaths of more than 100 million people.
 The lesson of August 1914 is to avoid lockstep escalation and seek diplomatic compromise.
 The lesson of Munich 1938 is to avoid appeasement and meet threats with force.
 As Ukraine bleeds, the United States and its allies are struggling to decide which lesson is most applicable.